 Signs of diabetic ketoacidosis include any combination of the following:

-- Increased respiratory rate and effort (dog is breathing fast)
+- Increased respiratory rate and effort (dog is breathing fast)—dogs breathe more heavily or pant to compensate for altered metabolism and acid base balance.

 How is diabetic ketoacidosis in dogs diagnosed?

-After diagnosing your canine companion with DKA, your vet will also want to run some blood work to check baseline electrolyte levels and assess how dehydrated your dog is.
-Plus, he or she may recommend comprehensive lab work to help determine if there is a concurrent illness at play.
+After diagnosing your canine companion with DKA, your vet will want to run some additional blood work to check baseline electrolyte levels and assess how dehydrated your dog is.
+Plus, he or she may recommend comprehensive lab work to help determine what concurrent illness may be at play.

 What is the treatment for DKA in dogs?

-After assessing your dog, the veterinarian will develop a treatment plan based on the severity of your dog’s DKA.
+After assessing your dog, your veterinarian will develop a treatment plan tailored to your dog’s needs.
 While diabetic ketoacidosis is arguably the most dangerous complication of diabetes mellitus, it has a spectrum of severity.

 However, most of the time, this is not the case.
-By the time a dog presents to the veterinarian and is diagnosed with DKA, he or she usually must be hospitalized for intensive care.
+DKA can worsen rapidly.
+By the time a dog presents to the veterinarian and is diagnosed with diabetic ketoacidosis, he or she usually must be hospitalized for intensive care.
 Going further still, most diabetic ketoacidosis cases require (or would benefit from) hospitalization at a 24-hour emergency/specialty facility.
-You will understand why this is the case once we talk about the intense and time-consuming treatment regimen.
+Treatment of this condition can be nuanced and challenging.

 Treating dehydration

-So, the first order of business for a DKA dog is rehydration with relatively high rates of intravenous (IV) fluids.
-(This is definitely a situation where subcutaneous fluids for dogs are not enough.)
+Therefore, the first order of business for a DKA dog is rehydration with intravenous (IV) fluids.
+In DKA, subcutaneous fluids for dogs are just not enough.

 Controlling the blood sugar

-Once a dog has been on fluids for a few hours, the focus can turn to getting the blood sugar under control.
+Once a dog is rehydrated, the focus can turn to getting the blood sugar under control.
 This is where insulin therapy comes in.
 You may be familiar with long-acting insulin that you would give a dog twice daily with meals.
-But, while dogs with DKA will eventually need this type of insulin, it is not the treatment of choice while they are sick and in the vet hospital.
+But, while dogs with DKA will eventually need this type of insulin (or may already be on it for previously diagnosed diabetes), it is not the treatment of choice while they are sick and in the vet hospital.

 Using short acting insulin allows the veterinarian to have more control over how fast he or she brings down the blood sugar.
-The vet also doesn’t have to give short-acting insulin with food.
-This is good because dogs with DKA are almost never eating reliably when they first present to the hospital.
+Short-acting insulin does not need to be given with food, which is helpful because dogs with DKA are generally not eating reliably when they first present to the hospital.

-The vet can administer the short-acting insulin, also known as regular insulin, as a constant drip through an IV.
-Or he or she can give it every one to two hours as an injection into the muscle.
-Either way, during this phase of treatment, the vet must measure the blood sugar very frequently to ensure it is decreasing at just the right rate.
+The vet can administer the short-acting insulin, known as regular insulin, and check blood sugar very frequently to ensure it is decreasing at just the right rate.
 It is important the blood sugar doesn’t drop too slowly or too quickly.

 The frequent blood sampling during this intense phase of treatment means that sometimes the veterinarian will recommend placing a special sampling port.
 This port, also known as a central line or long line, allows the veterinary team to draw the dog’s blood without having to poke the dog over and over with a needle.